peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ![Image](./tests/full_test.jpg)

 `latency.py` Measures latency between the start of a monitored task and the Pico pin going high.
-In the image below the sequence starts when the host pulses a pin (ident 6).
+In the image below the sequence starts when the DUT pulses a pin (ident 6).
 The Pico pin monitoring the task then goes high (ident 1 after ~20μs).
 Then the trigger on ident 2 occurs 112μs after the pin pulse.